 What does the Sister City Association do?

 - Foster friendship and goodwill between the Sister Cities of Misawa, Japan, Wenatchee, Washington, and East Wenatchee, Washington

-- Act as official Hosting Group for both the annual Misawa City Delegations
+- Act as official hosting group for annual Misawa City delegations

 - Find homestay families for Apple Blossom Japanese Delegation